Phiroze Palia

 Phiroze Edulji Palia (5 September 1910 – 9 September 1981) was an early Indian cricketer.
 His first name is sometimes written as other orthographic variations including Phiroz.
 Palia represented India in his first ever Test match at Lord's in 1932.
 He suffered an injury while fielding.
 In the second innings he was hardly in a position to walk, but batted as the last man.
 He again toured England in 1936 and played at Lord's.

-He represented United Provinces in the Ranji Trophy and the Parses in the Bombay Pentangular.
+He represented United Provinces in the Ranji Trophy and the Parsees in the Bombay Pentangular.
 His highest score was 216 made against Maharashtra in 1939–40 in a losing cause.
 He was an attractive left hand batsman and a useful spinner.

 For a time, Palia was in the service of the Maharajkumar of Vizianagram.
 Later in life, he established a timber and furniture business in Bangalore.
 His father was a prominent figure in the business circles in Bombay in the 1920s.